|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 To be eligible to participate in a PRIDE Summer Institute Training Program, you must be:

-The Institute will provide funding to support travel and accommodations for up to 12 mentees.
+The Institute will provide funding to support travel and accommodations for up to 12 applicants.

 Broaden the demographic profile of medical research by training junior scientists from underrepresented minority backgrounds and/or with disabilities